 Here is some information about the different types of plastics we use on a daily basis that can be recycled through our blue bag system.
 You can identify the plastic by the number on the bottom.

 1. Polyethylene Terephthalate (PET) – A clear, strong, lightweight plastic used for packaging foods and beverages.
-Most 2-liter bottles for soda and water are made with this plastic.
+Most 2-liter bottles of soda and water are made of this plastic.

-2. High Density Polyethylene (HDPE) – A lightweight yet super strong and very flexible.
-This plastic is used for many thing like hard hats and house wraps.
+2. High-Density Polyethylene (HDPE) – A lightweight yet super strong and very flexible.
+This plastic is used for many things like hard hats and house wraps.

 Please place your plastic #1-5 and 7 (falls into the “other” category) in your Blue bags, and we will pick it up when picking up your toters.
-You can also drop recyclables off at East Central Recycling at 701 E. Centennial Avenue Monday-Friday, 8a-4:30p or on Saturday 8am- 11:30a.
+You can also drop recyclables off at East Central Recycling at 701 E. Centennial Avenue Monday-Friday, 8am-4:30pm or on Saturday 8am- 11:30am.